seandavi/ITR/docs/B7_ggplot.md

 ## #   time_hour <dttm>
 ```

+Use ggplot and other plotting tools to explore the data and look for
-Feel free to explore.
-Consider using other "geoms" during your exploration.
+features that might contribute to airport delays.
+Consider using other
+"geoms" during your exploration.